Table of contents

 Another version of the Internet Protocol – IPv6 – came to the rescue offering 340 trillion trillion trillion unique combinations – more than 100 times the number of atoms on the surface of the Earth.
 In theory, it is unlikely that we would ever run out of IPv6 addresses.

-However, due to its pricey implementation and hardware limitations, global IPv6 adoption is slow.
-As a result, organizations and businesses must rely on IPv4 addresses, which have become a scarce commodity.
+However, despite steady progress, IPv6 adoption remains gradual due to infrastructure complexity, legacy system dependencies, and transition costs.
+As a result, many organizations continue to rely on IPv4 addresses, which have become a scarce commodity.
 This has paved the way for secondary markets, in which internet numbers are leased or bought.

 Is buying IP addresses an outdated solution?

-Not every business wishing to buy IP addresses knows of other options available.
+Not every business considering buying IPv4 addresses is aware of other options available.
 IPv4 leasing emerged as an alternative to IP address buying.
 But is IP lease better than IP purchase?
-Let’s discuss this from a few different perspectives:
+Let’s examine this from a few different perspectives:

 • IP resource transfer process